Back Together: PREMUROSA Summer School in Belgrade

 Lia Rimondini, the project coordinator and a professor at the University of Eastern Piedmontsaid: “The meeting was a success.
-The young researchers interacted each other and with their supervisors enthusiastically.
+The young researchers interacted with each other and with their supervisors enthusiastically.
 They are very talented, proactive and willing to explore new research frontiers.”

 The project meeting was opened on October 19 by Rimondini’s general overview of the PREMUROSA project and presentation of consortium partners.
-Following the Rimondini’s introduction, external expert Elisaveta Kon delivered a presentation on translational aspects in musculoskeletal regeneration, combining material science with clinical aspects.
-Presentation of the early-stage researchers (ESR) and tutors, with a short overview of their assigned research projects and an overview of their scheduled obligations closed the first day of the network event.
+Following Rimondini’s introduction, external expert Elisaveta Kon delivered a presentation on translational aspects in musculoskeletal regeneration, combining material science with clinical aspects.
+Presentation of the early-stage researchers (ESR) and tutors, with a short overview of their assigned research projects and an overview of their scheduled obligations, closed the first day of the network event.

 In the following days of the meeting, the participants had the opportunity to listen to various lectures and workshops.
-One of the key topics was research integrity, “which is based on the foundations of four principles of reliability -ensuring quality of research; honesty -transparent, fair, full and unbiased; respect -for oneself and others; and accountability -idea to publication,” explainedAbhay Pandit from National University of Ireland Galway in his presentation.
+One of the key topics was research integrity, “which is based on the foundations of four principles of reliability -ensuring the quality of research; honesty -transparent, fair, full and unbiased; respect -for oneself and others; and accountability -idea to publication,” explainedAbhay Pandit from the National University of Ireland Galway in his presentation.

 Other topics of the network school focused on Ethics issues in Research and Technology product development, EU initiatives to fund research and intellectual Property Rights.
 Science on the Street, the science promotion institute organized a short communication exercise, during which the fellows got to know each and afterwards Ilijana Kovrlija and Clive Jabangwe as a chair and co-chair of the Fellows board.